ALJURDY/Plantdex_Node/README.md

 tsc --init

-and in the file  `tsconfig.json`, and uncomment/modify this option  `"outDir": "./dist"`
+In the file  `tsconfig.json`, uncomment/modify this option  `"outDir": "./dist"`

 ----------